ritwhik/Automated-sign-language-detection/readme.md

 So when model will classify [aemnst] in one single class using mathematical operation on hand landmarks we will classify further into single alphabet a or e or m or n or s or t.

 -Finally, we got **97%** Accuracy (with and without clean background and proper lightning conditions) through our method.
-And if the background is clear and there is good lightning condition then we got even **99%** accurate resul
+And if the background is clear and there is good lightning condition then we got even **99%** accurate result

-t
 ![Screenshot 1](./images/prediction.png)
- ng)

 **Text To Speech Translation:**